Each year on MLK Day, there are events held throughout metro Detroit cities and museums. Below you’ll find some of the events in the area.

 Detroit

-The 20th Annual Detroit MLK Day rally and commemorates Dr. Martin Luther King Jr. here in downtown Detroit.
-The event is Monday, January 16th 2023 from noon to 3pm and begins at St Matthew's & St Joseph's Episcopal Church.
+The 23rd Annual Detroit MLK Day rally commemorates Dr. Martin Luther King Jr. here in downtown Detroit.
+The event is Monday at noon and begins at St. Matthew's & St. Joseph's Episcopal Church, 8850 Woodward Ave.

 Southfield